 “Together, we buried his son.
 Together, we were fired and forced to restart.
 Together, we won a Super Bowl.” -Clyde Christensen, Associate Head Coach referring to his friendship with Head Coach Tony Dungy

-Times of testing will shape your character, so embrace your trials and allow them to make you better.
+8. Trials shape character, so embrace trials and allow them to make you better.